Post Summary: The Best Places To Go Camping at Alabama Hills, California

 Not exactly.
 Yes, Alabama Hills recreation area is open to the public for FREE for activities such as camping.
 But this is definitely not, however, space where you can make up your own rules.

-In order to keep this place available for camping and recreation for years to come, people camping in Alabama Hills MUST adhere to the Leave No Trace principles and the guidelines in place for preserving Alabama Hills.
+In order to keep this place available for camping and recreation for years to come, people camping in Alabama Hills MUST adhere to the Leave No Trace principles.
+These guidelines are in place for preserving Alabama Hills camping and other dispersed camping areas.

 Keep reading below for successful (and sustainable!) camping in Alabama Hills, California.